Gigas002/software-and-services/README.md

 ### Image stuff

 - [qimgv](https://github.com/easymodo/qimgv) -- awesome lightweight image viewer on c++.
 Even supports playing videos through `mpv`.
 I've also created a [fork for arch users](https://aur.archlinux.org/packages/qimgv-qt6-kde-git/), which enables qt6 compilation and KDE support for cmake args.
 Build script is located here, in `/qimgv-qt6-kde` directory
+- [qView](https://github.com/jurplel/qView) -- image viewer designed with minimalism and usability in mind.
+Currently more 'alive' than `qimgv`
+- !LINUX! [imv](https://sr.ht/~exec64/imv/) -- command line image viewer intended for use with tiling window managers.
+Supports `wayland` natively, but a bit dead since moved to sourcehut
 - !WINDOWS!
 [ImageGlass](https://github.com/d2phap/ImageGlass) -- good alternative for windows, if you didn't like qimgv.
 Written on c# with .net framework, .net5+ support planned
 - [libvips](https://github.com/libvips/libvips) -- insane fast image processing library on c.
 Supports huge amount of formats and ImageMagick as plugin
 - [ImageMagick](https://github.com/ImageMagick/ImageMagick) -- alternative to libvips, slower on benchmarks but still usable for some tasks